connerkward/facebook-chat-hive-mind/README.md

 <h3>Poetic Examples:</h3>

 ```
 Irl i used to you.
 Shake em.
 I would be looking to show my urban expedition outfit.
-Shirt tucked p***.
+Shirt tucked p*nis.
 ```

 ```
 Swimming in camp.
 Buggy.
 This is now you dawsons creek.
-I just to be chained up sweater.
 Im not pretending like to watch.
-Its gonna join the leopard seal because on ps4 is for the cheeseballs..
 Boomer vs intuitive comfort.
+You guys I know.
 ```

 ```
 Either make them off notifications from Korra.
 Bruh why don't think it's involving not a lot have to see Ippo art.
 That's your ass alive.
 I had sexual moments and GL.
 Henry Cavill played Knack 2.
 ```